How to Optimize Baby Position for Childbirth

 1. Forward leaning inversion: using gravity to release tension from the uterus

-2. Side lying release – weight of the leg to stretch the glutes on either side.
-Used a lot in labour to open and make more movement in the pelvis during labour.
+2. Side lying release - weight of the leg to stretch the glutes on either side.
+Used a lot in labor to open and make more movement in the pelvis during labor.

 We sit so much in our day, which is why in pregnancy it's important to be mindful of it as it can have an impact on how your baby is encouraged to sit in your uterus.
 As the baby will respond to the space they are in.